minh197/Accendero_Practical/foodhawker/README.md

 ## Installation Instructions

 To install the project, you need to have node.js installed in your system.
 After you have cloned the project from Github to your local machine, run `npm install` or `npm i` to install the necessary dependencies to run the project.
+In order to run the project, prompt in `npm run start` in your command line.

 ## References